squigglykip/skill-similarity-engine/BRANCHING.md

 # Skill Similarity Engine – Branching Structure

-This document outlines the Git branching strategy for the Skill Similarity Engine project, reflecting the structure and workflow described in the project plan.
+This document outlines the Git branching strategy for the Skill Similarity Engine project, reflecting the structure and workflow described in the project plan. **Numbering is used to match phases/features/subfeatures to the project plan for easy cross-reference.**

 ---